Cryptanalysis and improvement of Wu-Cai-Wu-Zhang's quantum private comparison protocol: Security of our improved protocol

 When both parties are honest and the hash function $H(x)$ is a random mapping between $x$ and $y=H(x)$, the average probability for $ h_{i}^{A}=h_{i}^{B}$\ (so that the protocol does not abort) is $1/2$.
 To show that a dishonest party cannot cheat, we need to show that this probability cannot be increased.

 As the protocol is symmetrical, without loss of generality, let us assume that Alice is dishonest.
-Before step v of the protocol, Bob has not announced which qubit in the sequence $S_{A}^{\prime \prime \prime }$ is the resultant code qubit $S_{A}^{\prime \prime }$, so that Alice does not know the value of $h_{i}^{B}$.
-Therefore, even if Alice has the power to alter the state of the code qubit $S_{B}^{\prime \prime }$ to change the value of $ h_{i}^{A}$, the probability for $h_{i}^{A}=h_{i}^{B}$\ will still be $1/2$.
+Before step iii of the protocol, Bob has not announced $c_{i}^{B}$, so that Alice does not know the value of $h_{i}^{B}$.
+Therefore, by the time that Alice needs to announce $c_{i}^{A}$ in step iii, she does not know which value can stand a higher probability to make the calculation of the other party in step iv result in $h_{i}^{A}=h_{i}^{B}$.
+Also, in step iii we assumed that Alice and Bob can announce information \textit{simultaneously}, like the WCWZ protocol did.
+Then by the time that Alice knows Bob's $ h_{i}^{B}$ from his announced $c_{i}^{B}$, she has also announced $c_{i}^{A}$ to Bob so that she cannot change it anymore.

-In step v, like the WCWZ protocol, we assume that Alice and Bob can announce information \textit{simultaneously}.
-Then by the time that Alice knows Bob's $h_{i}^{B}$, she has also announced to Bob the position of the code qubit $ S_{B}^{\prime \prime }$.
-As Bob already measured $S_{B}^{\prime \prime }$ in step iii-3 using the original basis $\beta _{B}$ in which the code qubit was prepared, he knows the value of Alice's $h_{i}^{A}$ from his own measurement result.
-Thus it is impossible for Alice to change $h_{i}^{A}$ at this stage.

-Consequently, the probability for $h_{i}^{A}=h_{i}^{B}$\ is always $1/2$ for any $i$, with or without the cheating from dishonest party.
-Then repeating the reasoning in section III.C, we find that the average amount of mutual information leaked in our protocol is also described by Eq. (\ref{I}), where $m=1$ since $h_{i}^{A}$ and $h_{i}^{B}$\ are compared bit-by-bit in our protocol.
-The relationship between $I$ (the average amount of information leaked) and $n$ (the length of the strings being compared) is shown as the green line in Fig. 2.
+Consequently, no matter she announces $c_{i}^{A}$ honestly or not, the probability for $h_{i}^{A}=h_{i}^{B}$\ will still be $1/2$ for any $i$.
+For the same reason, dishonest Bob cannot increase the probability for $h_{i}^{A}=h_{i}^{B}$\ either.
+Then repeating the reasoning in section V.C, we find that the average amount of mutual information leaked in our protocol is also described by Eq. (\ref{I} ), where $m=1$ since $h_{i}^{A}$ and $h_{i}^{B}$\ are compared bit-by-bit in our protocol.
+The relationship between $I$ (the average amount of information leaked) and $n$ (the length of the strings being compared) is shown as the green line in Fig. 3.

 As we mentioned in the previous section, when simultaneity is not available, the protocol needs modification.
 Then the amount of information leaked will become higher because dishonest party may increase the probability for finding $h_{i}^{A}=h_{i}^{B}$\ in half of the rounds.
 But since step 7 of the WCWZ protocol also makes use of the existence of simultaneity, for a fair comparison between the protocols, here we assume that simultaneity is available for our improved protocol too, without taking the above mentioned modification into account.